tpoisot/ms_proba_networks/ms/maintext.md

    \label{f:app2}
 \end{figure}

 There are two striking results.
-%DG: strange way to report teh different between the null model and the data.
-% Makes more sense to say the data is consistently more nested than the null expectation First, null models consistently *underestimate* the nestedness of the 59 pollination networks, as evidenced by the fact that all
-$\Delta_N$ values are strictly positive.
-%DG: not clear what you mean by linear
-Second, this underestimation is
-*linear* between null models I and II, although null model II is always closer to the *actual* nestedness value.
+First, empirical data are consistently *more* nested than the null expectation, as evidenced by the fact that all $\Delta_N$ values are strictly positive.
+Second, this underestimation is *linear* between null models I and II (in that it does not depends on how nested the empirical network is), although null model II is always closer to the nestedness of the empirical network (which makes sense, since null model II incorporates the higher order constraint of respecting the degree distribution of both levels).
-%DG: what do you mean by non-random value of the null model???
-The markedly non-random value of the null nestednesses when compared to the empirical values calls for a closer evaluation of how the results of null models are interpreted (especially since Bernoulli simulations revealed a very low variance in the simulated nestedness).
+That the nestedness of the null model probability matrix is so strongly determined by the nestedness of the empirical networks calls for a closer evaluation of how the results of null models are interpreted (especially since Bernoulli simulations revealed a very low variance in the simulated nestedness).

-%DG: here the mistake comes from the comparison of random trials and the analytical
-% null expectation?
+There is a strong, and previously unaccounted for, circularity in this approach: empirical networks are compared to a null model which, as we show, has a systematic bias *and* a low variance (in simulations), meaning that differences in nestedness that are small (thus potentially ecologically irrelevant) have a good chance of being reported as significant.
 Interestingly, models III in and III out made overall *fewer* mistakes at estimating nestedness -- resp. $0.129$ and $0.123$, compared to resp. $0.219$ and $0.156$ for model I and II.
 Although the error is overall sensitive to model type (Kruskal-Wallis $\chi^2$ = 35.80, d.f. = 3, $p \leq 10^{-4}$), the three pairs of models that where significantly different after controlling for multiple comparisons are I and II, I and III in, and I and III out (model II is not different from either models III in or out).

-In short, this analysis reveals that (i) the null expectation of a network property under randomisation scenarios can be obtained through the analysis of the probabilistic matrix, instead of the analysis of simulated Bernoulli networks; (ii) Different models have different systematic biases, with models of the type III performing overall better for nestedness than any other
+In short, this analysis reveals that (i) the null expectation of a network property under randomization scenarios can be obtained through the analysis of the probabilistic matrix, instead of the analysis of simulated Bernoulli networks; (ii) Different models have different systematic biases, with models of the type III performing overall better for nestedness than any other